savanesoff/devtools-fps/README.md

 # Why? 🙃

-In order to monitor FPS without other processes running at the same time (browser devtools), but also while application is rendered at full screen. `devtools-fps` allows you to interact with it by pausing recording and inspecting specific frame performance and time the frame was rendered at.
+In order to monitor FPS without other processes running at the same time (browser devtools), but also while application is rendered at full screen. `devtools-fps` allows you to interact with it by pausing "recording" and inspecting a snapshot of a buffer for a specific frame performance and time the frame was rendered at.

 # Install